Attested: (1) RC Presidium; (2) ND Praesidium and Praesidio.

 Where: (1) At or near Newton Stewart, where the Roman road heading west on the north of the Solway Firth needed to cross the river Cree, possibly at Machermore ford NX413651 or a little downstream.

 (2) R&S wondered if this name should be placed at York, by linking two lines in ND: Praefectus legionis sextae and Praefectus equitum Dalmatiorum, Praesidio.
 That seems unlikely, so other possibilities have been discussed, including a suggestion that Praesidio was a variant of Praetorio at one of the destinations of Roman roads on the Yorkshire coast, such as Bridlington, Filey, Whitby, or Scarborough, where the Romans had a signal station and perhaps even a fort under the mediaeval castle.
-On balance, however, the strongest candidate seems to be the Roman fort at Newton Kyme SE45644535, reported here, because it was large, occupied in the late Roman period, and close to a large henge.
+On balance, however, the strongest candidate seems to be the Roman fort at Newton Kyme SE45644535 (near Tadcaster), reported here, because it was large, occupied in the late Roman period, and close to a large henge.

 Name Origin: Latin praesidium is often translated as ‘garrison post’, as discussed by Bishop (1999), but it literally meant ‘presiding over’ applied to soldiers serving as a guard, garrison, escort, or convoy.
 Another translation of ‘police station’ describes how it watched over a supply route.

 Notes: Downstream of (1) were Ptolemy's Ιηνα estuary (the mouth of the river Cree) and Λουκοπιβια (near Wigtown).
 ND named a unit of Dalmatian cavalry based at (2), but that does not help to pin down a location.
 At least ten other Praesidia are recorded elsewhere across the Empire.
 A particularly good example is at Khirbet al Khalde, in Jordan, on a trade route north of Aqaba.